MP for Chipping Barnet

 Exchequer Secretary (HM Treasury)

-Dan Tomlinson is the Labour (Co-op) MP for Chipping Barnet, elected in 2024.
-He serves as Exchequer Secretary to the Treasury and sits on the Public Accounts Committee; his parliamentary career has included work on finance-related committees such as the Bank Resolution (Recapitalisation) Bill, the Finance (No. 2) Bill committee, and the Ecclesiastical Committee.
+Dan Tomlinson is Labour (Co-op) MP for Chipping Barnet, elected in 2024.
+He serves as Exchequer Secretary to the Treasury and sits on the Public Accounts Committee, after previously serving on the Ecclesiastical Committee and on committees related to the Bank Resolution (Recapitalisation) Bill and the Finance (No. 2) Bill.

-Four declared financial interests include two entries for donations or other support for MP activities, one for gifts and benefits from sources outside the UK, and one for visits outside the UK.
+Declared financial interests include two entries for donations and other support for MP activities, one entry for gifts and benefits from sources outside the UK, and one entry for visits outside the UK.

 Generated 21 February 2026